 VisualTorah in Your Community

-Meanwhile, Steve has taught sketchnoting to rabbis and is happy to bring that learning to you, your congregation, or your community — whether in person or via Zoom.
+Meanwhile, Steve has taught sketchnoting to rabbis and to communities, and is happy to bring that learning to you, your congregation, or your community — whether in person or via Zoom.

 For more on this, here’s a post on Builders Blog about playtesting VisualTorah and sketchnoting Jewishly with a b-mitzvah classroom: Bringing Sketchnoting to the B-Mitzvah Classroom.